-Cemetery historian and author of “These Sacred Grounds,” Kelly Grimaldi, will present “Walk Through History,” an interesting Powerpoint program featuring early graveyards including St. Agnes and Albany Rural cemeteries.
-Learn why rural cemeteries look the way they do.
+October 14, 2018 Cemetery historian and author of “These Sacred Grounds,” Kelly Grimaldi, presented “Walk Through History,” an interesting program featuring early graveyards including St. Agnes and Albany Rural cemeteries and the meanings of the designs on early stones.

-Cliff Brown, political science professor, will talk about his collaborative writing of “Twelve Years a Slave,” the saga of a free black man from Saratoga Springs, New York.
-The award-winning film of the same name is based on the book.
+February 3, 2019 Cliff Brown, political science professor, talked about his collaborative writing of “Twelve Years a Slave,” the saga of a free black man from Saratoga Springs, New York.

-Jim Cochran, educator and historian, will present “Military Ballooning in the Civil War.”
-Starting with an interesting flight in Albany in 1833 and continuing to the balloon reconnaissance during the Peninsula Campaign of 1862-1863, Jim’s talk will have us wondering if the Civil War Balloon Corps can be called the first US Air Force.
+April 14, 2019 Jim Cochran presented “Military Ballooning in the Civil War.”
+Starting with an interesting flight in Albany in 1833 and continuing to the balloon reconnaissance during the Peninsula Campaign of 1862-1863.

-Tom Lindsay and Michael Eck, performing on guitar, banjo, mandolin, and ukulele, are upstate New York’s premiere Acoustic Americana duo.
-They will explore our great history through music and songs such as the Montaukers, the Battle of Saratoga, and the Erie Canal.
+May 19, 2019 Tom Lindsay and Michael Eck, explored our history through music and songs such as the Montaukers, the Battle of Saratoga, and the Erie Canal.